MarkCarson777/utilities/custom-hooks/src/hooks/useArray/README.md

 _clear()_: A function to clear the array by setting it to an empty array.

+_merge(arrays: Array)_: A function to concatenate multiple arrays.
+It takes an array of arrays and merges them into a single array.

 ## Example

 Here's an example usage of the useArray hook: